harrytwright/margin-calculator/apps/landing/src/blog/posts/2025-11-07-preparing-for-release.md

 date: 2025-11-07
 author: 'Harry Wright'
 slug: 'preparing-for-release'
-excerpt: "Features, and why we think they are important."
+excerpt: 'Features, and why we think they are important.'
 ---

 # Building Menu Book: Preparing for release